 BILLABLE HOURS: Making use of Legal Transcripts to tell the story.

-Legal writing is first and foremost, writing—utilising words to communicate.
+Legal writing is first and foremost writing—utilising words to communicate.
 By incorporating storytelling techniques and themes into legal writing, we can better convey our clients’ positions to courts, and do so in the manner mostly likely to persuade the court that our clients should prevail.
 It is our privilege to tell our clients’ stories, and our ambition to tell them well. – American Bar Association

-Much like in journalism and documentary filmmaking, legal cases often involve hours of interviews, meetings, and recorded events that need to be pieced together to form a cohesive ‘case.’
+Much like journalism and documentary filmmaking, legal cases often involve hours of interviews, meetings, and recorded events that need to be pieced together to form a cohesive ‘case.’

 To ensure our clients can fully utilise this method, our transcripts focus on accurately identifying speakers and their statements, while incorporating timestamps throughout.
 This makes it easy to cross-reference and verify details with the original recording.